Top 5 DFNS Alternatives in 2026

 Scaling Considerations

 Turnkey's main advantage over Dfns is raw signing performance.
-TEE-based signing is practically instant (50-100ms), while MPC requires network roundtrips between nodes that add latency.
+TEE-based signing is fast (100–150 ms), while MPC requires network roundtrips between nodes that add latency.
 For high-frequency use cases like trading bots or AI agents executing rapid transactions, this performance difference is meaningful.
 Both Turnkey and Dfns are infrastructure-level solutions that require you to build the wallet product layer yourself.

 Why developers choose Turnkey